 The track must be transferred to the server latest 6 hours after the flight has been started.
 For tracks that are transferred later, the competitor will be penalised by 10 competition points per minute (or part) late in the last task.

-The track data remains the property of the competitor but may be made available to the public for live tracking.
-In such case, explicit permission must be given by the competitor and the publication should have a minimum of 10 min delay.
+The track data remains the property of the competitor but may be made available to the public for live tracking..
+Tracks where competitors have given explicit permission will be published.